Mexico’s Demographic Advantage as a Manufacturing Location

 Data indicates that the number of individuals entering the workforce in Mexico far outpaces the number of individuals reaching retirement age and will continue to do so for the foreseeable future.
 As U.S., Chinese, German and other companies face skilled labor shortages in their home markets, Mexico remains in an excellent position to recruit and train new workers for years to come.

-Stemming the worldwide labor shortage
+Mexico is a solution to the worldwide labor shortage

 Concern over skilled labor shortages have made headlines worldwide.
 In the United States, a 2018 report from Deloitte and the Manufacturing Institute noted that rapid manufacturing demand may lead to an estimated 2.4 million positions unfilled between 2018 and 2028.